 It is difficult to know what the future of connected commerce might look like as the only constant in commerce is change.
-Social commerce is certainly growing while Meta’s investment in the metaverse suggests that it won’t be long before shopping in VR becomes commonplace.
+Social commerce is certainly growing while Meta’s investment in the metaverse suggests that it won’t be long before shopping and product advertising in VR becomes commonplace.
 McDonald’s is opening a virtual restaurant – with orders delivered to your door – while H&M is working on a virtual showroom.

 That’s not to say everything will be conducted online.
 Research by Shopify suggests more brands will move into physical retail as a way of meeting their customers face to face.
 They will offer appointments and experiences, and use staff as brand ambassadors.

 Ultimately, the one thing that a brand or retailer needs to consider is where their customers are.
 Meet them in that location when they are ready to make a purchase!